cs230-stanford/website-2018-winter/_posts/2018-02-01-pytorch-vision.md

   transforms.ToTensor()])             # transform it into a PyTorch Tensor
 ```

 When we apply `self.transform(image)` in `__getitem__`, we pass it through the above transformations before using it as a training example.
 The final output is a PyTorch Tensor.
 To augment the dataset during training, we also use the `RandomHorizontalFlip` transform when loading the image.
-We specify a similar `eval_transformer` for evaluation without the random flip.
+We can specify a similar `eval_transformer` for evaluation without the random flip.
 To load a `Dataset` object for the different splits of our data, we simply use:

 ```python
 train_dataset = SIGNSDataset(train_data_path, train_transformer)